ikvk/imap_tools/README.rst

 Email has 2 basic body variants: text and html.
 Sender can choose to include: one, other, both or neither(rare).

-MailMessage and MailAttachment public attributes are cached by functools.lru_cache
+MailMessage and MailAttachment public attributes are cached by functools.cached_property

 .. code-block:: python